Vyral/base-template/_drafts/a-closer-look-at-real-estate-during-the-pandemic.md

 {% include youtube.html %}

+<center><em>While there are certainly a number of unknowns regarding the market, we’re still able to make sense of what we’re seeing based on past events.</em></center>

-With everything that’s going on, a lot of people are worried that the market is going to fail or crash.
+<br>With everything that’s going on, a lot of people are worried that the market is going to fail or crash.
 However, we don’t believe that will be the case. **When the stock market is tanking like it is right now, people tend to take their money off Wall Street and put it into real estate because it’s generally a safe investment**.
 We saw this happen after 9/11, the financial crisis of 2008, and other periods of uncertainty.
 During times like this, people put their money into mortgage-backed securities.

 It’s a very fluid situation, but we’re always on top of it from every different angle.
 If you need any advice, please reach out to us.